IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 ## 4. Pooled co-assembly: MEGAHIT vs. metaSPAdes comparison

 > [!NOTE]
-> This is the most methodologically delicate step — the assembler choice must be justified with data, not assumed.
+> The assembler choice must be justified with data.

 **Design:** clean reads from all **seven** samples (E1–E7) are pooled and assembled **jointly as a single combined input** — no per-sample or per-replicate assembly.
 This maximizes coverage depth for low-abundance genome reconstruction.